I finally found a Sicilian Chicken Noodle Soup recipe that comes close to my Papa’s.

 I have tried for years to duplicate Papa’s chicken noodle soup but could never get it just right.
 I would come close but it always seemed like it was missing something.

-The most flavorful chicken noodle soup you will ever eat!
+Whether you call it Sicilian Chicken Soup or Italian Chicken soup it’s still the most flavorful chicken noodle soup you will ever eat!
 Simple, comforting and soul-feeding.

 Sicilian Chicken Noodle Soup

-You start by making the broth.
+You start by making the stock.
 Yes, it’s a whole chicken and a little time consuming to prepare.
 I made this on a day off when I knew I had plenty of time.
 I promise it’s worth the effort.

 Do you see the piece of chicken at the bottom left of this photo?
 That’s the chicken oyster!